isc-projects/bind9/bin/dnssec/dnssec-keygen.rst

    This option provides a configuration file that contains a ``dnssec-policy`` statement (matching the policy set with :option:`-k`).

+.. option:: -M tag_min:tag_max

+   This option sets the range of acceptable key tag values that ``dnssec-keygen`` will produce.
+If the key tag of the new key or the key tag of the revoked version of the new key is outside this range, the new key will be rejected and another new key will be generated.
+   This is designed to be used when generating keys in a multi-signer scenario, where each operator is given a range of key tags to prevent collisions among different operators.
+The valid values for ``tag_min`` and ``tag_max`` are [0..65535].
+The default allows all key tag values to be produced.
+This option is ignored when ``-k policy`` is specified.

 .. option:: -n nametype